Mary, Princess Royal and Countess of Harewood: Charity work

 She became honorary president of the British Girl Guide Association in 1920, a position she held until her death.
-In 1925 she received the Silver Fish Award, Girl Guiding's highest adult honour, in recognition of her contribution to the movement.
-In 1958 she became the president of the Guide Club.
+In 1925, she received the Silver Fish Award, the organisation's highest adult honour, in recognition of her contribution to the movement.
+In 1958, she became president of the Guide Club.

-It was reported in July 2013 that British Pathé had discovered newsreel film from 1927 in which the ancestors of Catherine Middleton are, as Lord Mayors of Leeds, playing host to Princess Mary at the Young Women's Christian Association in Hunslet, Leeds; both Sir Charles Lupton and his brother Hugh Lupton, were the uncles of Olive Middleton, the Princess of Wales's great-grandmother.
+In July 2013, it was reported that British Pathé had identified newsreel film from 1927 showing the ancestors of Catherine Middleton, as Lord Mayors of Leeds, hosting Mary at the Young Women's Christian Association in Hunslet.
+Sir Charles Lupton and his brother Hugh Lupton, uncles of Olive Middleton, Catherine's great‑grandmother, were among those present.

-In 1921, the Princess became the first patron of the Not Forgotten Association, a position she held until her death in 1965.
-The charity's first Christmas Tea Party was organised by Mary and held at St James's Palace in 1921 when she invited 600 wounded servicemen for afternoon tea and the event has been held annually ever since.
-In 1926, Princess Mary became the commandant-in-chief of the British Red Cross Detachments.
+In 1921, Mary became the first patron of the Not Forgotten Association, a role she held until her death in 1965.
+The charity's first Christmas tea party was organised by her and held at St James's Palace in 1921, when she invited 600 wounded servicemen for afternoon tea; the event has been held annually ever since.
+In 1926, she became commandant-in-chief of the British Red Cross Detachments.

-In the 1920s, she was a patron of the Leeds Triennial Musical Festival.
-By the 1940s, Princess Mary was attending the opening nights and many of the festival's performances, as was her son, George, and his wife, the Countess of Harewood, née Marion Stein, a former concert pianist.
-George was a noted music critic whose career included the role of artistic director of the Leeds Triennial Musical Festival.
+In the 1920s, Mary was a patron of the Leeds Triennial Musical Festival.
+By the 1940s, she was attending opening nights and many of the festival's performances, as was her son, George, and his wife, the Countess of Harewood, née Marion Stein, a former concert pianist.
+George was a noted music critic whose career included serving as artistic director of the Leeds Triennial Musical Festival.

-In 1931, she was appointed patron of the Yorkshire Ladies Council of Education.
+In 1931, Mary was appointed patron of the Yorkshire Ladies Council of Education.
 She was also patron of the Girls' Patriotic Union of Day Schools.